divergentmedia/divergentDocumentation/EditReady/EditReady.md

 ![Two batches processing](images/multiplebatches.png)

-Each clip will show a progress indicator below the thumbnail.
-In addition, you can see batch progress within the toolbar.
-You may pause or resume conversion using the play/pause indicator next to the batch's progress.
+After starting a batch, the sidebar will toggle to the progress tab, which will show you progress information for each clip.
+The top of the EditReady window will show you progress information for the overall batch (or batches).

 # Previewing Files #